gangelo/realpage_calculator/README.md

 ##### IO Interface

 The _IO Interface_ acts as a liaison between the _Calculator Service_ and the particular stream the _IO Interface_ represents.
-Consequently, the _IO Interface_ is also responsible for the format (plain text, json, xml, etc.) and translation any output sent to the output stream using i18n.
+Consequently, the _IO Interface_ is also responsible for the format (plain text, json, xml, etc.) and translation of all output sent to the output stream using i18n.

 ##### Calculator Service